Jake E. Lee: Ozzy Osbourne

+On July 5th, 2025, Lee performed at Osbourne's final concert, Back to the Beginning, alongside a supergroup consisting of Nuno Bettencourt, Mike Bordin, David Draiman, David Ellefson, Lzzy Hale and Adam Wakeman.
+Lee played two tracks from his career with Osbourne, "Shot In The Dark" and "The Ultimate Sin".
+Osbourne passed seventeen days after the concert, on July 22nd.

 Badlands

 After being fired from Ozzy's band, Lee formed the blues-based hard rock band Badlands with vocalist Ray Gillen in 1988.
 Badlands consisted of Lee, Gillen, drummer Eric Singer, and bassist Greg Chaisson.
 The band released their self-titled debut album in 1989.
-In 1991, Singer left Badlands to join KISS following the death of longtime drummer Eric Carr.
+In 1991, Singer left Badlands to join Kiss following the death of longtime drummer Eric Carr.
 Badlands then released the follow-up album Voodoo Highway.
 During a tour between that album and the upcoming third album they were ready to begin recording, Gillen left the band and was briefly replaced by John West.
 Gillen later died of AIDS-related complications in 1993.
 In 1998, Dusk, the final Badlands album consisting of unreleased live in-studio 24-track demos was released in Japan; a European release followed in 2000.

 Following the demise of Badlands, Lee opted for a radical musical departure and teamed with World War III vocalist Mandy Lion in a new band called Wicked Alliance.
 The initial line-up also featured future Korn drummer Ray Luzier and bassist Jimmy Bain who was replaced with Brian Perry, formerly of Dirty Looks and Lizzy Borden, in time for the band's one and only U.S. tour in early 1994.
 The band also cut a three-song demo with Joe Floyd of Warrior at Silver Cloud Studios in Burbank, CA. The songs recorded were "The Rust", "Kiss This", and "World Gone Wild", the latter of which Lion had previously performed with a late 1980s line-up of World War III.
 Another song the band worked on was "Blood Provider", based on Badlands' "Sun Red Sun", which later surfaced on the posthumous Dusk album in 1998.
 In 1996, Lee released an instrumental solo album titled A Fine Pink Mist on the Pony Canyon label in Japan with the intention of also releasing the Wicked Alliance album through the same company.
 However, Lee and Lion never finished the album and no tracks from it have surfaced to date.